haslo/lists_juggle_browser/ABOUT.md

 ### Author

 The author of Meta-Wing for X-Wing version 1.0 is known as haslo on the FFG forums, BGG, GitHub, Twitter.
-Throw me a note in any of those places.
+Throw him a note in any of those places.

-The author of the update to X-Xwing version 2.0 is known as mwhited GitHub and the Vassal Slack, or @WhitedLightning on Twitter, hit me up in any of those places or
+The author of the update to X-Xwing version 2.0 is known as mwhited on GitHub and the Vassal Slack, or @WhitedLightning on Twitter, hit me up in any of those places or
 [create an issue on GitHub](https://github.com/AlexRaubach/lists_juggle_browser/issues) if you find bugs or have ideas for improvements.